 Which Biscuits Are Good for Babies?

 You should avoid giving store-bought biscuits to your baby for all the reasons mentioned above.
 If you want to give biscuits to your baby, you can replace them with healthier snacks like fruits, nuts, and so on.
 Although biscuits are a complete no for babies, if you want to give one to your baby we suggest you consider healthier alternatives.
 Here are some options that you can consider.

-You can make biscuits at home using healthy ingredients.
+- Homemade Biscuits – You can make biscuits at home using healthy ingredients.
 You can use healthy ingredients like oats, ragi, millet, almonds, raisins, etc. Look for the recipes of some homemade biscuits on the internet and make them at home.
 Use healthy ingredients and bake healthy!